Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-YouTrack.md

 ## Configuring  Standard Fields Mappings for Incidents and Tasks
 In the YouTrackDataSync Product Data Mapping of your Spira project, you can map the Spira standard fields for incidents and tasks to a specific field value in YouTrack.
-To do that, click on the stardard property under the artifact type menu you want to map:
+To do that, click on the standard property under the artifact type menu you want to map:

 ![](img/YouTrack_04.png)